Pittsburgh Penguins Elite is Western Pennsylvania’s premier AAA amateur hockey organization.

 -Developed and hosted NHL Youth Cup & Mid-Winter Classic

-The organization has a long history of advancing players to prep schools, the NAHL, USHL and NCAA programs.
+The organization has a long history of advancing players to the USHL, NAHL, OHL and NCAA programs.
 Each of these options provides an opportunity for players to continue their development process at a higher level of competition.
 With so many options available, the organization felt the need to educate parents on each league and the opportunities that may be offered.
-In 2017, members of College Hockey Inc. provided families with an overview of their respective programs and educate them on the criteria used to evaluate players during the recruiting process.
+In 2019, members of College Hockey Inc. and OHL provided families with an overview of their respective programs and educate them on the criteria used to evaluate players during the recruiting process.

 The organization is always available to speak about the proper progression plan for each of our approximately 400 players.